 \subsection{Initial Malarial Image Collection}

-To annotate and collect images, we seek help from the hematologist having more than 20 years of experience.
+To annotate and collect images, we seek help from a hematologist having more than 20 years of experience.
 An annotation rig is designed, consisting of three mobile phone cameras and microscopes.
 Expert traverses the slides to identify both the images with the malarial cells and localize and classify these cells.
-The mobile camera is mounted on a microscope eyepiece using a cell-phone stand (C1 in Figure \ref{fig:dataset_collection} (a)), to capture the image.
+The mobile camera is mounted on a microscope eyepiece using a cell phone stand (C1 in Fig. \ref{fig:dataset_collection} (a)), to capture the image.
 Since we are aiming at a low-cost solution, we use a nominal price ($<$200 USD) mobile phone camera (Honor 9x Lite) to capture images without any post-processing.
-To transfer these annotations from one magnification to other and across the microscope, two cameras are set up (C2 and C3 in Figure \ref{fig:dataset_collection} (a)) around the microscope to record the microscope's stage x-y locations.
+To transfer these annotations from one magnification to other and across the microscope, two cameras are set up (C2 \& C3 in Fig. \ref{fig:dataset_collection} (a)) around the microscope to record the microscope's stage x-y locations.
 We need two cameras to avoid occlusion from microscopic nose-piece objective lenses.
-This allows the more efficient annotation and helps save expert's time.
+This allows the more efficient annotation and helps save experts time.
 Note that each image is captured and each malarial cell is localized by the hematologist.